saresrg/www-k6sny-org/docs/join-sares.md

 SARES meets on the air [every Monday night](nets.md) at 19:30 (7:30pm).
 Please join the net and identify yourself as a prospective member.

-Alternatively, email us at (info at sunnyvaleares dot org).
+Alternatively, email us at (info at k6sny dot org).

 ## Membership Benefits